Malaga-AI/text-to-image-contest/contest_rules.md

 **Submission Guidelines:**

-1. Participants must use the image generation services at Freepik to create their image.
-Free credits will be provided to participants, simply by using the discount code "TBD".
+1. Participants must use the image generation services at [Freepik](https://www.freepik.com?utm_source=malagaaicontest) to create their image.
+Free credits will be provided to participants, simply by using the discount code **MALAGAAICONTEST**.
 Any model available at the service (Mystic, Flux, etc) is allowed.
+Credits will expire by Dec 20th.
 2. Images cannot be manually retouched.
 All entries must strictly adhere to the text-to-image methodology.
-3. Submissions will be made through a web form, which will require:
+3. Submissions will be made through a [web form](./submit.html), which will require:
   * Images (up to 3)
   * Prompts used to generate the images
   * Email